10 Tips for Smoking Meat

 Tip 4: Set Up Two Probe Thermometers

-This can be done by setting up two temperature probe thermometers; one near your food so you know how hot it is at any given point in time and another inside the smoker where there should not be much heat generated yet.
+This can be done by setting up two temperature probe thermometers; one near your food so you know how hot it is at any given time and another inside the smoker where there should not be much heat generated yet.

 Tip 5: Adjust the Temperature